The End Of British Summer Time

 In the last of today’s plant photographs we have pilosella aurantiaca, otherwise known as orange hawkweed, a plant that in some parts of America and Australia is considered as an invasive species.

-Today I completed the clearance of the right hand side of the front driveway that Jackie had begun yesterday.
 I uprooted the last of the brambles and pruned most of the shrubs very severely, revealing more flowers, such as the day lilies.
 Jackie, who embellished the wall with a window box, assures me the heavily pruned growth will burgeon again next year.
 I certainly didn’t rival her treatment of the mahonia.

 Painstakingly, I conveyed to a convolvulus that was making its way up an ornamental cherry tree that its presence was no longer required.
 Maybe I should have waited for a flower.
 It may have been a morning glory.
-I tied up the white rose that had Front driveGardening gloveClematistaken to the ground in its bid to escape the other thorny rambler, which has torn holes in the fingers of my gardening gloves and left its mark on those inside.
+I tied up the white rose that had taken to the ground in its bid to escape the other thorny rambler, which has torn holes in the fingers of my gardening gloves and left its mark on those inside.

 A new pair, or at least the right hand gauntlet may be in order.